arXiv/arxiv-docs/source/help/api/tou.md

 - Use someone else’s credentials to access arXiv APIs.

-If you have questions about what uses of arXiv APIs and content are acceptable, please contact our user support team at help@arxiv.org.
+If you have questions about what uses of arXiv APIs and content are acceptable, please contact our user support team through our [arXiv user support portal](http://arxiv.org/support/general_help).

 <sup>1</sup>Descriptive metadata includes information for discovery and
 identification purposes, and includes fields such as title, abstract, authors,